 First, some background

-In 2018, the Global Sustainability Standards Board (GSSB) initiated a project to review and update disclosures on waste to ensure they were in line with internationally agreed best practice and recent developments in waste management.
+In 2018, the Global Sustainability Standards Board (GSSB) initiated a project to review and update disclosures on waste to ensure they were in line with internationally agreed best practice, and leading developments in waste management.

 An expert working group was formed and over 50 public submissions were received.
 This led to the standard being revised and updated, and in May 2020 the new standard known as GRI 306: Waste 2020 was released.